pjazdzewski1990/ScalaConsultants.github.io/_posts/27-03-2015-specs2-notes.md

 }
 {% endhighlight %}

-The first option is very straightforward and works well for small tests, but is impractical for bigger ones or when you want to (for some reason) share the variables.
+The first option is very straightforward and works well for small tests, but is impractical for bigger ones or when you want to (for some reason) share the values.

 ## Implement custom Setup and Teardown